mikeapp/maptime/README.md

 # MapTime

-A React component that displays a IIIF Presentation API collection with a map and timeline.
-This is currently a proof of concept and a work in progress.
+A React component that displays a [IIIF Presentation API](https://iiif.io/api/presentation/3.0/) [Collection](https://iiif.io/api/presentation/3.0/#51-collection) with a map and timeline.
+This is currently a work in progress.

 A [live demo](https://mikeapp.github.io/maptime-demo/?collection=https://mikeapp.github.io/manifest-fixtures/collection/test.json) is available.